nla-group/classix-matlab/README.md

 # An experimental option

-We have added a new experimental option to `classix.m,` namely a fourth input parameter called `merge_tiny_groups.` This parameter is `true` by default, resulting in the original CLASSIX method [1].
-But when it is set to `false,` tiny groups with fewer than `minPts` points will be ignored in the merging phase and become stand-alone clusters first, before they are subsequently merged into a nearest bigger cluster.
+We have added a new experimental option to `classix.m,` namely a fourth input parameter called `merge_tiny_groups`.
+This parameter is `true` by default, resulting in the original CLASSIX method [1].
+But when it is set to `false`, tiny groups with fewer than `minPts` points will be ignored in the merging phase and become stand-alone clusters first, before they are subsequently merged into a nearest bigger cluster.
 (That's different from the usual `minPts` criterion which applies to the size of clusters, not the size of individual groups.)
 This option can sometimes overcome 'creeping' between small groups, whereby clusters get merged simply because they are touched by low density groups.
 This allows us to cluster Gaussian blobs even when they are visibly intersecting.